t-hamano/custom-html-block-extension/README.md

 Supports the classic editor, the theme/plugin editor, import/export editor settings, and change indentation.

-## Note

-This plugin will not work on the "**Block Template**" editor, which is a new feature in WordPress 5.8.

 ## Add custom fonts

 You can use your own favorite fonts in addition to the default fonts.